Resources

 Sir Roland Wilson Scholarship

-The Sir Roland Wilson Foundation, ANU, offers three year full pay scholarships to high performing EL1 and EL2 Australian Public Service employees to complete a PhD on a topic of national significance at ANU.
-Sir Roland Wilson scholars and alumni build connections between academia and the Australian Public Service, and drive the development of evidence-based public policy.
+The Sir Roland Wilson Foundation offers three-year full pay PhD scholarships to support high performing EL1 and EL2 (or equivalent) Australian Public Service (APS) and eligible Public Governance, Performance and Accountability Act 2013 (PGPA) entity employees to complete PhD research on topics of national significance at The Australian National University (ANU).
+Scholars and alumni build connections between academia and government, and drive the development of evidence-based public policy.

 » Read more

-The Sir Roland Wilson Foundation, ANU, offers 1-3 year full pay postgraduate scholarships to high performing Aboriginal and Torres Strait Islander Australian Public Service employees from APS 4 to Senior Executive Service Band 1.
-These scholarships develop research, analytical and leadership skills, and support scholars to study topics of national significance and strategic importance to the Australian Public Service at either ANU or Charles Darwin University.
+The Sir Roland Wilson Foundation offers one-to-three year postgraduate scholarships to high performing Aboriginal and Torres Strait Islander Australian Public Service (APS) and eligible Public Governance, Performance and Accountability Act 2013 (PGPA) entity employees from APS 4 to Senior Executive Service Band 1 (or equivalent).
+Scholarships enable the development of research, analytical and leadership skills, and support scholars to study topics of national significance and strategic importance to the APS and Commonwealth Public Sector at either The Australian National University (ANU) or Charles Darwin University (CDU).
+Scholars and alumni build connections between academia and the APS and Commonwealth public sector, driving the development of evidence-based public policy.

 » Read more